cwolfe007/chatgpt_job/README.md

   2. A base resume/list experiences that chatgpt will use to generate a resume from
   3. A job description to feed chatgpt.

-The program will take the above and give it to chatgpt to get it functioning.
+The program will take the above and give it to chatgpt.
+Chatgpt then takes the prompt, your resume, and a given job description and will generate several resumes with different models of chatgpt.

 In order to have the code function you will need the prerequisites below.

   1. A google app that you will use to access google drive TODO: add instructions link
     - With the app you will download the `credentials.json` and put it in this directory